The Wasserstein Proximal Gradient Algorithm: Non asymptotic analysis

 When the potential function $F$ is convex, we easily get rates from the discrete EVI inequality provided above.
 Theorem~\ref{th:evi} is a direct consequence of Proposition~\ref{prop:evi} by taking $\pi = \mu_\star$, and its corollaries provide rates depending on the strong convexity parameter of $F$. \begin{theorem} Assume $\mu_0 \in \cP_2^r(\sX)$, $\gamma<1/L,$ and \textbf{A1}--\textbf{B3} with $\lambda \geq 0$.
 Then for every $n\geq 0$,

-\end{theorem} \begin{corollary}[Convex case rate] Under the assumptions of Theorem~\ref{th:evi}, for $n \ge 0$: \end{corollary} \begin{corollary}[Strongly convex case rate] Under the assumptions of Theorem~\ref{th:evi}, if $\lambda >0$, then for $n \ge 0$: \end{corollary} Hence, as soon as $F$ is convex, we get sublinear rates in terms of the objective function $\cG$, while when $F$ is $\lambda$-strongly convex with $\lambda>0$, we get linear rates in the Wasserstein distance for the iterates of the Forward Backward Euler scheme.
-The rates match the rates of the proximal gradient algorithm in Hilbert space in the convex and strongly convex cases. \cite{nesterov2018lectures}.
+\end{theorem} \begin{corollary}[Convex case rate] Under the assumptions of Theorem~\ref{th:evi}, for $n \ge 0$: \end{corollary} \begin{corollary}[Strongly convex case rate] Under the assumptions of Theorem~\ref{th:evi}, if $\lambda >0$, then for $n \ge 0$: \end{corollary} Hence, as soon as $F$ is convex, we get sublinear rates in terms of the objective function $\cG$, while when $F$ is $\lambda$-strongly convex with $\lambda>0$, we get linear rates in the squared Wasserstein distance for the iterates of the Forward Backward Euler scheme.
+These rates match those of the proximal gradient algorithm in Hilbert space in the convex and strongly convex cases. \cite{nesterov2018lectures}.
 Moreover, these rates are discrete time analogues of the continuous time rates obtained in~\cite[Th.
 11.2.1]{ambrosio2008gradient} for the gradient flow of $\cG$.
+In the particular case where $\cH$ is the negative entropy, we can compare the convergence rates of the FB scheme to those of LMC.
+Although, the complexity of one iteration of the FB scheme is higher, the convergence rates of the FB scheme are faster, see \textit{e.g.}~\cite{durmus2019analysis}.